undergroundwires/ez-consent/README.md

 #### Existing themes

-You can choose one of the following existing theme to get going:
+You can choose one of the following existing theme to begin:

 ##### box-bottom-left.css